 - Academic achievement

-Other opportunities for training at the clinic include supervision of practicum students, forming and running therapy groups for specific populations.
+Other opportunities for training at the clinic include supervision of practicum students, and forming and running therapy groups for specific populations.
 In addition, interns may have the opportunity to engage in research with CHC faculty members, related to testing and/or supervision conducted through the clinic.
-All interns will engage in an outreach project, developed in conjunction with their primary supervisor and/or or the Site Director.

 This internship provides the opportunity for the trainee to expand on and build skills in assessment and psychotherapy, while expanding knowledge into new areas and while developing skills required for independent practice.
 Interns will be involved in training and consultation with other professionals, program development and enhancement, and community outreach, all within in a growing and thriving community health setting.